 As a mineral makeup formulator and skincare provider, we realize the significance of terms like "hypoallergenic" and "noncomedogenic" when used to try and describe a benefit for many cosmetics and skincare products sold globally.

 Many leading mineral makeup and skincare manufacturers use these terms in their day to day mantra and expose us to them by way of their advertising dollar.
-And as smaller Indie companies crop up, they too are adopting these terms to promote a benefit.
+As smaller Indie companies crop up, they too are adopting these terms to promote a benefit.

-However, are these words a useful terminology?
-To a degree since for most of us that shop for these products have a tendency to look for these on the label since we are cognizant to their meaning through advertising.
+Are these words a useful terminology?
+To a degree, since for most of us that shop for these products have a tendency to look for these on the label since we are cognizant to their meaning through advertising.

 Are they an accurate way of describing mineral makeup or skincare products?
 Not really since everyone's skin is different and not a single manufacturer can absolutely guarantee that their product will not cause a problem for any one consumer.

 Hypoallergenic....What Is It?

 This descriptive was used first in a cosmetic campaign dating back to 1953, and was noted for a particular cosmetic or skincare product to cause fewer allergic reactions.
 But it doesn't mean that the product you may be relying on to keep your skin healthy based on this term will still not cause skin to have a reaction.